chadhindsight/todolist-v1/README.md

 ## How it works

-A user adds and removes todo list items using the corresponding buttons.
+A user adds and removes todo list items using the corresponding buttons and visual feedback.